Sort Based on Values

 - Here we go.
 Now you can easily find out which month had the highest and the lowest sale.

-Now, what if you need to make a minor change other than the selected pattern in your pivot.
+What if you need to make a minor change other than the selected pattern in your pivot?

-For example, you have sales data from Jan till Dec.
-Let’s assume you need to bring the current month let’s say August to the top??
+For example, you have sales data from January to December.
+Let’s assume you need to bring the current month, say August, to the top.
 This does not fit into any set pattern.

 Don’t worry, this is possible.
 In such cases, you can sort the pivot table manually.
 Here’s a simple example.

-Now in the above table, we have the data organized from Jan till Dec in the Columns and the Countries sorted in alphabetical order.
-Follow the below steps to bring “Aug” in the first column and “India” in the top row.
+In the above table, the data is organized from Jan to Dec in the Columns, and the Countries are sorted in alphabetical order.
+Follow the steps below to bring “Aug” to the first column and “India” to the top row.

 - First of all, select the header of the column in which you want to move.
 Like here we want to move the month of Aug.
 So, we will select the cell Aug.